 Even though Apache is highly reliable and secure, users are sometimes faced with common SSL problems, compilation, conflicted software or blocked ports, etc.

-Here's the Best Apache Monitor Tools & Software:
+Here's the Best Apache Monitor Tools & Software of 2021:

 Server & Application Monitor (SAM) from SolarWinds is one of the most comprehensive Server and Application Monitoring software in the market.